unlock-protocol/unlock/unlock-protocol-com/blog/nfthack-jan22.md

 ### Graffiti Mint

 A Dapp to digitize and mint street art from IRL graffiti events.
 Graffiti Mint helps to digitize, mint, and monetize graffiti events.
-It integrates ERC1155 NFTs for 4-tier season passes for event supporters and ERC751 contracts to mint street art made in graffiti events at city parks as NFTs.
+It integrates ERC1155 NFTs for 4-tier season passes for event supporters and ERC721 contracts to mint street art made in graffiti events at city parks as NFTs.

 [Head over to their showcase page](https://showcase.ethglobal.com/nfthack2022/graffiti-mint) and take a few minutes to see this creative project in action!

 ### Exclusive EveNFT

 Dapp created for events like wedding websites where guests can mint party gifts after the event on Polygon.
-Exclusive EveNFT is working to create a decentralized event website that could serve as membership and allow the host to send gifts to participants after the event.  and theknot, use just pure email addresses for giving guests access to these event sites.
+Exclusive EveNFT is working to create a decentralized event website that could serve as membership and allow the host to send gifts to participants after the event.

 Learn more about the project and [their big vision at this link.](https://showcase.ethglobal.com/nfthack2022/exclusive-evenft)

 ### Member Only Event

-Member Only Event is a Dapp that allows group members to access online events and join discussions.
+Member Only Event is a dapp that allows group members to access online events and join discussions.
 The team aims to build a decentralized application that can interact with a membership NFT contract, and implement members' only access to exclusive content and events.

 Learn more about the project’s ultimate vision and [see their demo at this link.](https://showcase.ethglobal.com/nfthack2022/member-only-event)

 ### Real Meta Key

-Real Meta Key enables users to support public goods and crypto brands through stream payments, get NFT as rewards.
+Real Meta Key enables users to support public goods and crypto brands through stream payments and get NFT as rewards.
 The special NFT can be used to collect additional rewards such as activation codes and is powered by Unlock.

 The project details, including how it was built, [can be found on their showcase page.](https://showcase.ethglobal.com/nfthack2022/real-meta-key)